kxpedro/MMORPGTheWitcher-nodejs/README.md

 [logo]: https://uploaddeimagens.com.br/images/001/889/817/original/Capturar.JPG "PrintScreen from the 'central' game page"

-* First you have to sign-in in the game, *t has validation functions*
+* First you have to sign-in in the game, *it has validation functions*

 ![alt text][logo2]